-In this paper, we consider that both total reconstruction error and fairness measure are equally important in the dimension reduction problem.
-Therefore, we would like to optimize both cost functions simultaneously.
+In this paper, we consider that both total reconstruction error and fairness measure are equally important in the dimensionality reduction problem.
+Therefore, both cost functions should be optimized simultaneously.
 For this purpose, we consider the application of multi-objective optimization to deal with fairness in PCA.
 We address this technique in the next section.